 That’s life purpose in a nutshell.
 It’s not really complicated.
 The way each person puts their pleasure into action will be completely different, but it’s really just about cultivating personal happiness.
 Maybe a little tricky to find your way when you’ve been lost down the wrong road for a lot of years but not impossible at all.
 The body takes good notes of everything it experiences.
 It remembers the good stuff.
 Sometimes those pleasures have been pushed a long way into the background but you can trust that they’re all recorded.
 Just take a bit of time to unearth them.

 So now, back to the strategy.
 Pull out a pen and paper and start writing a list of everything in life that feels good.
-If you draw a blank, travel right back into your childhood and see if your body will surface some memories from long ago when the rules for living seemed different.
+If you get stuck, travel right back into your childhood and see if your body will surface some memories from long ago when the rules for living seemed different.

 Riding a bike down a big hill with the wind in your hair.
 Lying on your back and watching clouds morph.
 Ice-cream in a cone.
 Holding hands and skipping.
 Getting really, really dirty.
 Sleep overs.
 Walking with bare feet in mud.
 A beach holiday.
 Seeing your best friend every day.

 If you put your mind to it for long enough you’ll find all sorts of little gems will start to emerge.
 These are the seeds of pleasure.
 These simply joys can completely change the tone of a day.
-As they are remembered and nurtured they can be revived to inform the present.
-Instruct your mind to keep looking.
+As they are remembered and nurtured they can be revived to reconstruct the present.
+Press yourself to keep looking until you get a list of at least 20 things.
 This is the first stage of resetting the thermostat – recall the territory.
 And then begin to let the associated feelings re-emerge.

 Reach back into teenage and early adulthood for more pleasure samples.